aaronmams/jekyll-now/_posts/2017-08-18-Charlottesville Part 2.md

 *I'm starting to feel suffocated and feeling like, shit we gotta get out of here.*

 I was pretty bummed out that I couldn't find something positive and uplifting to say.
-After thinking about it for a while, I realized that was because I can see an awful of likely scenarios where, in the immediate future, racial/ethnic tensions in this county get a lot worse before they get better.
+After thinking about it for a while, I realized that was because I can see an awful lot of likely scenarios where, in the immediate future, racial/ethnic tensions in this county get a lot worse before they get better.

 I know that's not a really sunny opener so I hope you'll indulge more of my pessimism.